Engage

 Decision Value

-• governance friction
+• governance friction between transformation speed and organizational control

-• Founders preparing for institutional capital
+• founders prepare for institutional capital and need structural validation

-• Companies transitioning from prototype to commercialization
+• companies transition from prototype to commercialization

 Execution problems rarely begin with technology.